Long-haired Dachshund running along a sandy beach toward a ball in warm natural light with coastline in the background

 She’s with you everywhere — trains, cafés, offices, travel.

-Care has to move as easily as she does.
+Care has to move as she does.

 She’s with you everywhere — trains, cafés, offices, travel.
 Care has to move as easily as she does.